yzh990918/evan-yang/content/posts/how-the-heck-does-vite-work.md

 Otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.
 Vitesse offers a pre-configured `vite.config.js`, so you can easily strip anything out you don't need to add whatever you'd like to it.

-If you like my blog (VitePress + TailwindCSS), then you're more than welcome to [clone it](https://github.com/harlan-zw/harlanzw.com).

-## Thanks for reading

-If you like the technical side of Vue and Laravel, I'll be posting regular articles on this site.
-The best way to keep up to date is by following me [@harlan_zw](https://twitter.com/harlan_zw).